5 reasons online retailers can’t afford to ignore Performance Content

 Buying and how-to guides, whether in written or video format, are an effective vehicle for providing cross-sell or upsell recommendations, while:

-– Helping shoppers to solve a problem or make the most of a product – (e.g. ‘How to set up a wireless printer’ or ‘How to nail the tartan skirt trend’)
+- Helping shoppers to solve a problem or make the most of a product – (e.g. ‘How to set up a wireless printer’ or ‘How to apply eye shadow like a pro’)

-– Making the decision-making process easier, by showing a curated selection of products from a broader range, suited to various needs – (e.g. ‘Top gifts for sporty dads this Father’s Day’ or ‘Best laptops for pro gamers’)
+- Making the decision-making process easier, by showing a curated selection of products from a broader range, suited to various needs – (e.g. ‘Top gifts for sporty dads this Father’s Day’ or ‘Best sofas for small spaces’)